Oshkosh, Mackinac Island

 We bid Oshkosh a fond farewell today and flew to Mackinac Island in Michigan.
 I called flight service for a weather forecast and they assured me the weather would be clear for this flight, but after leaving Oshkosh we soon found ourselves in instrument weather as we zipped over the Great Lakes.
 When we got to within 40 miles of Mackinac Island the weather cleared and we could finally see all of the islands and lakes.

-Mackinac Island has no automobiles and hasn"t had any since the 1890's.
+Mackinac Island has no automobiles and hasn't had any since the 1890's.
 It is a beautiful place, much more so than I had imagined.
 Covered with lush green vegetation and trees it seems to be a very popular tourist spot.
 Once we landed Julia called a taxi to take us to our hotel on the main street.
-It took an hour for the horse drawn buggy to arrive and clip clop us down the narrow tree lined paths from the airport to Main Street.
+It took an hour for the horse-drawn buggy to arrive and clip-clop us down the narrow tree-lined paths from the airport to Main Street.
 You do not want to be in a rush when on the island.

 Main Street.

-We checked into the hotel and after washing the camping grime from our sun drenched bodies we went for a walk down Main Street.
+We checked into the hotel and after washing the camping grime from our sun-drenched bodies we went for a walk down Main Street.

-We ate a magnificent dinner, at what was recommend to us as the best restaurant in town, drank lots of lovely wine, and strolled back to the hotel for our first night under a roof in a few days.
+We ate a magnificent dinner, at what was recommended to us as the best restaurant in town, drank lots of lovely wine, and strolled back to the hotel for our first night under a roof in a few days.

 Oshkosh and flying to Mackinac Island